golang/go/gopls/doc/features.md

 Gopls provides some support for Go template files, that is, files that are parsed by `text/template` or `html/template`.
-Gopls recognizes template files based on their file extension.
-By default it looks for files ending in `.tmpl` or `.gotmpl`, but this list may be configured by the [`templateExtensions`](https://github.com/golang/tools/blob/master/gopls/doc/settings.md#templateextensions-string) setting.
+Gopls recognizes template files based on their file extension, which may be configured by the [`templateExtensions`](https://github.com/golang/tools/blob/master/gopls/doc/settings.md#templateextensions-string) setting.
 Making this list empty turns off template support.